A Legacy of Precision

 Having successfully sold his automobile dealership, Albert was enjoying “roaring twenties” prosperity when he founded his machine shop.
 He had at an early age established competence working with metal and machines and began the business perhaps as much to pursue his hobby as to build a generation-spanning business.
 It quickly transformed into a more serious endeavor however with the stock market crash of 1929, followed by the onset of the Great Depression as it reshaped the American economy.

-RMS office secretary for several decades
+RMC’s office secretary for several decades

-Like most small businesses, the RMC weathered difficult years in the 1930s, gradually finding its footing amid widespread economic uncertainty.
+Like most small businesses, the RMC weathered difficult years in the 1930s, gradually finding its footing amid the widespread economic uncertainty.

 visiting granddaughters Cathy and Nancy Riehle looking on